WebOfTrustInfo/verifiable-news/sketchpad.md

 This section discusses templates, rules, sources, the citing and referencing of materials, evidence, reasoning and argumentation.

 ### Templates
 A template is a digitally-signed, reusable resource.
-Here is a rough-draft sketch:
+A [template processor](https://en.wikipedia.org/wiki/Template_processor) (also known as a template engine or template parser) is software designed to combine templates with a data model to produce result documents.

+In the following rough-draft sketch, the templates of types `text/template` and of type `text/x-handlebars-template` are strings which process into identical JSON outputs, identical outputs of type `application/json` or of type `application/ld+json`.
 ```json
 {
   "id": "https://templates.org/astronomical-observation/",